“Find a time and place of solitude.

 Some common Montessori terms/methods that directly and indirectly support Peace Education include:

-is the child’s gradual discovery, throughout the whole of childhood, of the interrelatedness of all things on earth, in the past, in the present, and in the future. -Intrinsic motivation
+-Cosmic Education is the child’s gradual discovery, throughout the whole of childhood, of the interrelatedness of all things on earth, in the past, in the present, and in the future.

-(versus rewards or punishment) is a desire to do for the sake of doing with no expectation or even hope for an outside motivator. -Multi age classrooms
+-Intrinsic motivation (versus rewards or punishment) is a desire to do for the sake of doing with no expectation or even hope for an outside motivator.

-allow children to play varying roles throughout their cycle in a classroom, allowing investment in the environment and practice of various skills, jobs and identities. -Follow the child
+-Multi age classrooms allow children to play varying roles throughout their cycle in a classroom, allowing investment in the environment and practice of various skills, jobs and identities.

-in each classroom provide a place for children to go when they need to find inner peace.
-Meditation, breathing and various other exercises are encouraged to help students look within.-Outdoor education
+-Peace areas in each classroom provide a place for children to go when they need to find inner peace.
+Meditation, breathing and various other exercises are encouraged to help students look within.

 By honoring each individual and supporting children in becoming their most authentic, passionate, courageous and determined selves, we provide the world with a powerful force for change for the better.